philip-g-mak/Kinect-Deadlift-Neural-Network/README.md

     the model will be saved as DeadList_Model.h5

-FOR EVALUATING
+To evaluate input on the neural network

     Store Kinect Data in Evaluate_Input/raw_data with any name (somewhat intelligent pls) then run
     $ python Evaluate_Input.py